 1856: Birth of son Charles Waring.

-1858: (18th June) A Letter from Alfred Russell Wallace discussing a memoir on the Malay archipelago, a very similar theory to his own, made up his mind for him to go public for the first time.
-28th June) Death of his son Charles Waring.
-(1st July) Papers by Darwin and Wallace are read out at the Linnaean Society in London, although neither of them are present.
+1858: On 18th June he reads a letter from Alfred Russell Wallace discussing a memoir on the Malay archipelago, a very similar theory to his own, made up his mind for him to go public for the first time.
+Death of his son Charles Waring on 28th June.
+Papers by Darwin and Wallace are read out at the Linnaean Society in London on 1st July, although neither of them are present.
 Begins writing the “Origin of Species”.

-1860: (January) Second edition is published and 3,00 copies are sold.
+1860: A second edition is published during January and 3,00 copies are sold.
 T.E.
 Huxley and Wilberforce debate evolution at Oxford.

-1863: Started work on climbing and insectivorous plants, which continued until his death.
+1863: Darwin started work on climbing and insectivorous plants, which continued until his death.

-1864: Awarded the Copley Medal by the Royal Society of London.
+1864: He was awarded the Copley Medal by the Royal Society of London.

-1867: Turned his attention to the expression of emotions.
+1867: He turned his attention to the expression of emotions.

 1840: Zoology of the Voyage of H.M.S.
 Beagle, edited and superintended by Charles Darwin.